 Like a firefly without a light

-These lines paint a picture of loneliness and desperation.
+These lines describe loneliness and desperation.

 Calling someone at that hour shows a need for comfort, while the “firefly without a light” suggests feeling powerless and invisible; meant to shine, but dimmed.